 Why do Bean Bags go Flat?

-Bean bag chairs mostly fill with EPS beads.
-Those EPS beans contain air in the 98% of its volume.
-That air is the main reason which made the comfortability of the bean bag chairs.
-When you use your bean bag chair frequently, those beads will lose the capacity required to hold the air it needs to retain.
-So they will lose the air, and the size of the beads will decrease.
-Ultimately you will see your bean bag chair deflated, and it goes flat.
+Bean bags go flat because of the beans used as the filler.
+Bean bags mostly filled with EPS beads, which contain air in 98% of its volume.
+When you use the bean bag for some time, EPS beads will lose the air, and the size of the beads will decrease.
+Eventually, you will see your bean bag chair deflated, and it goes flat.

 Factors that will Boost the Deflation